STEPS TO SELLING A FARM IN NEW ZEALAND

 Selling your farm is likely to be one of the biggest transactions you and your family will undertake.
 It requires a lot of good communication, reliable advice and requires a great deal more information and preparation than a residential property.

-There may be 'opportunities' on the farm that you want to market to buyers.
-Establishing the market value of your farm is likely front of mind so choosing the most suitable rural real estate agency with all the resources you need is imperative to get this right.
+Establishing the market value of your farm to produce an accurate market appraisal is likely front of mind.
+Choose the most suitable rural real estate agency with all the resources you need is imperative to get this right.

 WHAT YOU NEED TO KNOW ABOUT SELLING RURAL LAND